‘A Dash Of Love’: In Hallmark TV Movie–Chef Discovers Food, Love, And Romance

 Tune into A Dash Of Love tonight at 9/8 p.m.
 Central on the Hallmark Channel.
 A Dash Of Love is all part of Hallmark’s celebratory programming for Valentine’s Day.
 Did you see last week’s Locks Of Love?

-[Featured Image by Bettina Strauss/ Crown Media]
+[Featured Image by Bettina Strauss/Crown Media]